ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 - Intro (7 Min)
     - A type is a set of values, producing constraints, documentation, and dot-completion
-    - Validating at runtime vs. validating beforehand (finding problems while writing code, not at runtime)
+    - Discovering problems while writing code rather than runtime
     - Built-in types are too broad for most needs; custom types narrow to only what you use
     - Tools to create custom types: Alias, NewType, Literals, Dataclasses, Enums
 - Dataclasses (5 min)